Private Education Loans

 - Enrollment Requirements: A list of conditions necessary to receive a student loan.
 This may include a minimum number of hours taken and the mandatory number of days in attendance.

 - Fixed Interest Rate: Interest accrues at the same rate throughout the life of the loan.
-Once a borrower begins to pay principal and interest, the monthly payments will not change.
+Once a borrower begins making principal and interest payments, the monthly payments will not change.

 - Lender Name: The name of the financial institution, bank, or credit union from which a borrower may obtain a private student loan.